 The Environmental Protection Agency provides substantial regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the systems the technician works with and administered by an approved organization.
+To earn the Section 608 Technician Certification, the test will be specific to the equipment the technician works with and administered by an approved organization.

 The Benefits of Certified HVAC Technicians

 When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
 Benefits of hiring certified HVAC technicians include:

 Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will earn certifications to demonstrate their expertise.
 When you see a service company in Safford offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.